facebookarchive/flux/README.md

 ## Requirements
 Flux is more of a pattern than a framework, and does not have any hard dependencies.
 However, we often use [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) as a basis for `Stores` and [React](https://github.com/facebook/react) for our `Views`.
 The one piece of Flux not readily available elsewhere is the `Dispatcher`.
-This module is available here to complete your Flux toolbox.
-The Dispatcher's one dependency is the `invariant` module, also included here.
+This module, along with some other utilities, is available here to complete your Flux toolbox.

 ## Installing Flux